Modelling Complex Software Systems

 - assignments such as

-are not atomic in most programming languages, as most compilers break them up into more basic machine code instructions:load, increment, store
+n := n+1are not atomic in most programming languages, as most compilers break them up into more basic machine code instructions:load, increment, store - if 2 processes attempt to increment a shared variable simultaneously, the interleaving of these atomic instructions

 could be

-- each process falsely assumes exclusive access to n in the read-change-write cycle
+P.load, Q.load, P.increment, Q.increment, P.store, Q.store, such that the result is onlyn+1 - each process falsely assumes exclusive access to n in the read-change-write cycle

 - race condition/interference